 Day 3: Rockhounding and Ghost Town Touring

-Before venturing out for the day, start with breakfast at family-owned Arshels Cafe.
-Open since 1944, Beaver locals and visitors come for affordable diner fare and hearty breakfast.
+Before venturing out for the day, start with breakfast at North Creek Espresso.
+They serve breakfast until Noon and fresh pastries every day in addition to their coffee, espresso, and delicious smoothies.
 Now it’s off to the Mineral Mountains for a rockhounding adventure.
 If you’ve never hunted for gems or rocks before, this is the place to get hooked.
 Collectors come in search of beautiful stones like smoky quartz, opal, azurite, pyrite, gold, silver, and obsidian.
 While it’s not common, collectors will occasionally spot blue beryl, a brilliant colored, rarer gemstone.

 For those who enjoy fishing, stop at Minersville Reservoir at the Mineral Mountains to reel in a rainbow or brown trout.
 Cast from the shore or a boat and even stay for the evening at one of many campsites.

 Follow up fishing with a stop at one of the spookiest ghost towns in Utah: Frisco.
 Once deemed the “Murder Capital of the Old West,” the mining town of Frisco was as famous for its shootouts as its silver deposits.
 In its heyday, Frisco was home to 21 saloons, hotels, a red-light district, and gambling halls, but today, just the ruins of this 1880s wild west boom town remain.
 Go to see old charcoal kilns, building shells, and a mining-era cemetery.
 Just be sure to stay out of old, open mines that are dangerous to enter.